reselbob/k8sdemos/blue-green-deployment/readme.md

 NAMESPACE   NAME        TYPE       CLUSTER-IP       EXTERNAL-IP   PORT(S)          AGE default     echocolor   NodePort   10.100.199.225   <none>        3000:30571/TCP   34s
 ```

+In a separate terminal window, turn on the Kubernetes proxy to expose the cluster IP and node port local machine

+`kubectl proxy`

 Now run a `curl` command ten times against the service to inspect the behavior.